afikrim/afikrim/README.md

 ## 📃 Things (to / wanna) do:
-- I have worked with AWS ecosystem to manage our application at Deliv
+- I have worked with AWS ecosystem to manage our application at [Deliv](https://kios.deliv.id) // Past Company

 - I'm currently build projects with NestJs and Angular